Frequently Asked Questions

 Are macadamias fattening?

-No. People who eat nuts actually tend to have lower body weights and gain less weight over time15,16
+No. People who eat nuts tend to have lower body weights and gain less weight over time.32,33

-.
-A review of 82 studies found regular nut consumption as part of a healthy diet contributes to heart health without causing weight gain17
+A review of 82 studies found regular nut consumption as part of a healthy diet contributes to heart health without causing weight gain.34

-• They don’t increase blood glucose and insulin levels, 20
+• They have a low glycaemic index (GI) food and don’t increase blood glucose or insulin levels36

-• Their kilojoule content is not fully absorbed 21
+• Their kilojoule content is not fully absorbed37

 about nuts and weight management.

 Adding a handful of macadamias to your diet instead of less nourishing foods such as cakes, cookies, confectionery, soft drinks and alcohol is a great way to add nutrients to your diet for overall good health.

 I have high cholesterol.
 Can I eat macadamias?

 Yes!
 Studies have shown that macadamias lower the ‘bad’ (LDL) cholesterol in the blood39